WheelockLab/NetworkLevelAnalysis/docs/source/using_the_gui.rst

 Saving Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To save results for use later (See :ref:`loading results <loading_results>`), click the ``File`` menu in the upper left-hand corner and select save.
+To save results for use later (See :ref:`loading results <loading_results>`), click the :guilabel:`File` menu in the upper left-hand corner and select save.
 This may take a bit of time depending on how large the dataset is and how many permutations were run.
 The results will be saved as:

 #. a ResultPool object using models and classes from the NLA codebase.
 This can only be used if the NLA is in MATLAB's current path.